Los Angeles sheriff will reveal cause of Tiger Woods crash - WTMJ

 Associated Press

-LOS ANGELES (AP) — The sheriff for Los Angeles County plans to announce Wednesday what caused golf icon Tiger Woods to crash an SUV in Southern California earlier this year.
-The athlete was seriously injured in the wreck.
+LOS ANGELES (AP) — Authorities planned to announce Wednesday what caused Tiger Woods to crash an SUV in February in Southern California, a wreck that seriously injured the golf superstar.

-Sheriff Alex Villanueva had previously said detectives had determined the cause of the crash but he would not release it, citing privacy concerns and a purported need for Woods’ permission to divulge information.
+Los Angeles County Sheriff Alex Villanueva previously said detectives had determined the cause of the crash, but he would not release it, citing privacy concerns and a purported need for Woods’ permission to divulge information.

-The sheriff “will discuss the findings of the recent traffic collision involving Mr. Tiger Woods, to include the causal factors and collision report” during a news conference Wednesday morning in Los Angeles, the sheriff’s department said in a statement.
+The sheriff planned to discuss the findings of the investigation, including “causal factors,” during a news conference Wednesday morning in Los Angeles, the sheriff’s department said in a statement.

-It was not immediately clear Tuesday whether Woods — who previously named his yacht “Privacy” — had any involvement in the expected announcement.
+It was not immediately clear whether Woods had any involvement in the expected announcement.

+Documents show that Woods told deputies he did not know how the crash occurred and did not remember driving.
+At the time of the wreck, Woods was recovering from a fifth back surgery, which took place two months earlier.

 He was driving an SUV loaned to him by the tournament when he struck a raised median in Rolling Hills Estates, just outside Los Angeles.
 The SUV crossed through two oncoming lanes and uprooted a tree on a downhill stretch that police said is known for wrecks.